beingamitsingh/cucumber_selenium/README.md

 **Description**
-This repository contains automated tests for homework by SWEDBANK.
+This repository contains automated UI tests with selenium, JAVA 8 & BDD.

 ---

 ## Technology Stack Used
 1. JAVA 8
-2. Cucumber with TestNGCucumberRunner()
-3. build.gradle is present
+2. build.gradle is present
-4. Extent Report has been used for reporting purposes.
+3. Extent Report has been used for reporting purposes.
 It contains a summarized dashboard & test logs.
-5. selenium-java [version= 4.5.0]
+4. selenium-java [version= 4.5.0]
-6. Scripts have been tested on Google Chrome [version= 107.0.5304.87]
+5. Scripts have been tested on Google Chrome [version= 107.0.5304.87]

 ---